brian-team/brian2/docs_sphinx/user/equations.rst

 Flags
 ~~~~~
 A new syntax is the possibility of *flags*.
-A flag is a keyword in brackets, which
+A flag is a keyword in parentheses
+at the end of the line, which
 qualifies the equations.
 There are several keywords:

 *event-driven*